chrishic/sample-eb-app/README.md

 ```

 ## Querying Logs (via CloudWatch Log Insights)

+1. In the AWS Console, go to "CloudWatch"
+2. From left hand menu, choose "Logs->Log Insights".
+3. In "Select log groups" dropdown, choose the "web.stdout.log" listing for your Elastic Beanstalk application
+4. In the query textbox, copy/paste any of the below queries and then click "Run query" button
+	- In top right portion of form, you can choose the time period over which the query should run

 ```
 filter (level="request") | fields timestamp, level, message, meta.operation, meta.elapsed_millis, meta.request.url, meta.user.ip_address, meta.user.user_agent